dutta-arka/Post-AGB-Stars/README.md

 # Stellar-Evolution
-A set of code to find stellar evolution of the stars in the Hertzsprung gap using archive and old photographic plates
+A real time evolution of post-AGB stars using data from old photographic plates.

+## ARCHIVE Query

+## MESA MIST Tracks

+## Post-AGB Stars

+## Point of Comparison

+### Long Term Periodicities in Flux